mr-meetpatel/RegexAssignment/README.md

 # RegexAssignment

-This Python File is fetching data from html table and create new file in same directory or folder with respective data.
+This Python File is fetching data from html table using **regex** and create new file in same directory or folder with respective data.

 ## How Execute this file ?